 2. due to the appropriate expenses or debt incurred in good faith by the betrothed, his or her parents, or a person acting in the capacity of his or her parents in preparation for the marriage;

-3. for the damage suffered by the man or woman through having taken appropriate measures affecting his or her property or other affairs on his or her occupation or earning in expectation of the marriage.
+3. damage suffered by the man or woman through having taken appropriate measures affecting his or her property or other affairs on his or her occupation or earning in expectation of the marriage.

 In case where the woman can claim a compensation, the court may decide that the khongman which has become her property is the whole or a part of compensation she will receive, or the court may order payment of compensation without regard to the khongman that has become the property of the woman.

 1. Both parties must be at least 17 years of age.
 Otherwise, a court order would be needed.